FUNDING OPPORTUNITIES

 The Chautauqua Region Community Foundation’s Community Grant proposals must efficiently and effectively address identified community needs or encourage new opportunities.
 Grant proposals must benefit the northern Chautauqua community.
 NCCF competitive grants range from $500 to $15,000.
 On a limited basis, we will consider grant support for two (2) years.
 In such instances, second-year funding will be contingent upon successful program outcomes from the previous year.

-Deadline: Letters of Interest are due March 1 and September 1 by 4:00 pm, annually
+Deadline: Letters of Interest are due September 1 by 4:00 pm, annually

 Learn more